 Alva Mooses is a Mexican-American multidisciplinary artist.
-In her work, Alva researches colonized landscapes, religious icons, and socio-political histories.
+In her work, Mooses researches colonized landscapes, religious icons, and socio-political histories.
 She makes her work from geological materials such as volcanic stones, rammed earth, ceramics, and cast concrete to build immersive installations that honor historical and geographical memory.
 The intersections of print, paper, and book arts inform her sculptures and installations.

 Since 2004, Mooses has organized community art initiatives and collaborations in Mexico, Cuba, the Dominican Republic, Haiti, El Salvador, and Argentina.

-Mooses is a 2020 CBA Artist-in-Residence.
+She is a 2020-2021 CBA Book Artist-in-Residence.